oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wd05/oc2ls-v1.0-wd05-wip.md

 | 3 | **duration** (optional) | Duration | The length of time for an action to be in effect |
 | 4 | **response_requested** (optional) | Response-Type | Indicate the type of response required for the action  |

 > **Editor's Note** - `version` is agreed to be needed.
+It will not appear directly in the OpenC2 Command, instead it will appear in a "header" field of an OpenC2 Message.
+The OpenC2 Message is a wrapper for an OpenC2 Command or OpenC2 Response.
 It is still being deliberated where and how the OpenC2 Message will be documented.
 It may be documented in this Language Specification or within another standalone specification developed by the Implementation Considerations Subcommittee.

 ### 3.2.2 OpenC2 Response
 #### 3.2.2.1 Type Name: OpenC2-Response